Try Our NEW Cat Name Generator

 Mental stimulation and physical stimulation, such as toys and scratching posts can help indoor cats enjoy a happy life.

-Cats should have access to hiding spots, and plenty of space to play and exercise.
+Cats should have access to hiding spots, and plenty of space to play and exercise and above all, lots of love and attention in bucketfuls.

 More Questions About The Life Expectancy Of Cats